EVerest/EVerest/docs/general/quick_start_guide.rst

 You can analyse the output of the two scripts in the terminal windows to get a little bit of insights about what is going on and which ports are used etc.

-If everything worked well, you will be able to reach a charging web GUI at *localhost:1880/ui*.
+If everything worked well, you will be able to reach a web GUI showing a charging process at *localhost:1880/ui*.

 With that GUI, you can simulate charging states of a charging process in an electric vehicle.